 The Senate voted to seat Charles J. Faulkner of Martinsburg.
-On March 5, 1887, with the state legislature out of session, West Virginia’s governor had appointed Daniel B. Lucas to fill a vacant Senate seat.
-On May 5, 1887, during a special session, the West Virginia legislature elected Charles J. Faulkner to fill the same seat.
-Consequently, when the Senate convened on December 5, 1887, two claimants appeared for the seat.
-Lucas argued that the West Virginia legislature was not empowered to elect officials during a special session.
-Following an investigation by the Senate Committee on Privileges and Election, the Senate voted to seat Faulkner.
+On March 5, 1887, with the state legislature out of session, West Virginia’s governor had appointed Daniel B. Lucas to fill a vacancy.
+On May 5, during a special session, the West Virginia legislature elected Charles J. Faulkner to fill the same seat.
+Consequently, when the Senate convened on December 5, two claimants appeared for the seat.
+Lucas argued that the state legislature was not empowered to elect officials during a special session.
+Following an investigation, the Senate voted to seat Faulkner.

 Congress accepted a marble statue of John E. Kenna by sculptor Alexander Doyle, West Virginia's first contribution to the National Statuary Hall Collection.
-Born in Virginia in 1848, Kenna studied law and became a leader of the emerging Democratic Party in the new state of West Virginia.
-He served in the U.S. House of Representatives and the U.S. Senate, where he championed his state's coal and timber industries.
-He died in 1893, at age 45.
+Born in Virginia in 1848, Kenna represented the new state of West Virginia in both the House of Representatives and the Senate.

 Former senator Henry G. Davis of Piedmont, who had served in the Senate from 1871 to 1883, ran unsuccessfully for vice president on the Democratic ticket (with running mate Alton B. Parker of New York).
 He and Parker lost the election to Charles W. Fairbanks and Theodore Roosevelt.

 Congress accepted a marble statue of Francis Harrison Pierpont by artist Franklin Simmons, West Virginia's second contribution to the National Statuary Hall Collection.
-Born in Virginia in 1814, Pierpont studied law and became attorney for the Baltimore and Ohio Railroad in 1848.
-He remained loyal to the Union during the Civil War and was instrumental in setting up a provisional federal government in western Virginia during the war and the eventual creation of West Virginia as a separate state.
+Pierpont was instrumental in setting up a provisional federal government in western Virginia during the Civil War and the eventual creation of West Virginia as a separate state.

 After an investigation into charges of voter fraud and excess campaign expenditures, the Senate voted to allow Howard Sutherland to retain his seat, noting that financial records showed he spent $51.63 in excess of state limits on campaign financing.
 The Sutherland case prompted the Senate to examine state and federal laws governing election finances.